and “learning difficulties”?

-The main difference between a mainstream school and an inclusive teaching school is that at an inclusive teaching school, the curriculum will be adapted to suit the individual needs of a learner, not the learner adapting to the curriculum.
+The main difference between an inclusive teaching school and a school that does not have an inclusive teaching approach, is that the curriculum will be presented to suit the individual needs of a learner, not the learner adapting to the curriculum.
 This implies that Shelanti Private School will adhere to the curriculum standards of the Western Cape’s Department of Education, but with an individual approach.
 We, therefore, recognise that there are different styles of learning.

 At Shelanti we offer an inclusive learning environment where we implement inclusive education practices for the ultimate learning experience.
 Our classrooms are made of a small group of learners to ensure that the teachers are able to give each student the attention and support they need.